Niicoo/algolisto/README.md

 ## TODO
 - Page: timer in python
-- Page: how to add a button with action in a figure
 - Feature: Create a sphinx Extension to automatically download README.md from a github public project link and render it in a page.